Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 Your child may drink most liquids.
 Do not give your child energy drinks.

-- 6 hours before the procedure
+- 6 hours before

 Stop giving your child milk.
 Stop giving your baby formula.

-Your baby may continue to have breast milk.
+Your baby may still have breast milk.

-- 4 hours before the procedure
+- 4 hours before

 Give only clear liquids to your child, such as water, clear fruit juice, and sports drinks.